Cable tray systems are designed for easy installation and to accommodate power, communications, and signal cabling across a variety of applications.

 05- Chalk line or Line Dori: We will use it to create a straight line for the trays’ support system route.

-06- Permanent marker: We will use it to mark the locations of the holes and make a mark on the threaded rods and the Unistrut channel for the required length to cut.
+06- Permanent marker: We will use it to mark the locations of the holes and to mark the threaded rods and the Unistrut channel with the required length to cut.

-07- Vise Grip: We will use it to catch the threaded rod and rotate it to ensure it’s completely inserted inside the drop-in anchor.
+07- Vise Grip: We will use it to hold the threaded rod and rotate it to ensure it’s fully inserted into the drop-in anchor.

 08- Spanner: We will use it to rotate and tighten the hexagonal nut with its threaded rod.